Easy to trade currencies

 What are the major currency pairs?

-Majority of Forex traders tend to settle for these major pairs:
+Majority of Online Trading traders tend to settle for these major pairs:

 Trading opportunities for the EUR/USD are almost impossible.
 However traders still trade this pair as it is the most liquid pair and offers very low bid-ask spreads which can create opportunities for profit.

 This pair features relatively low bid-ask spreads and is also very liquid.
 As a result, it is a great pair to trade for new traders as well as for more experienced traders.

 The liquidity and availability of various trading instrument is what makes the GBP/USD a great pair to trade for traders who are just getting started with currency trading on the Online Trading market.